 “Jim the Wonder Dog” is available at no charge to Missouri newspapers through June 2017 thanks to a grant from the Marshall Tourism Commission.

 Read the December Missouri Press News magazine for more information.
-Contact Dawn Kitchell with questions on how to take full advantage of the Reading Across Missouri project in your community.
+Contact Helen Headrick with questions on how to take full advantage of the Reading Across Missouri project in your community.